 Also of interest is that Hayward has more people living here who work in computers and math than 95% of the places in the US.

 Hayward is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Hayward, however, is that residents on average have to contend with a long commute, spending on average 31.86 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the city are by private automobile, Hayward is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Hayward area by reducing both traffic and air pollution.

 Hayward is an extremely ethnically-diverse city.
 The people who call Hayward home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Hayward, accounting for 40.62% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Hayward residents report their race to be White, followed by Asian.
+People of Hispanic or Latino origin are the most prevalent group in Hayward, accounting for 40.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Hayward residents report their race to be Asian, followed by White.
 Important ancestries of people in Hayward include Irish, Portuguese, English, and Italian.